jasontamez/PF2/_json/MATH.md

     ["ceil", 4],     // 4
     ["floor", 4.8],  // 4
     ["floor", 5],    // 5
-    ["ceil", -3.2],  // -3 (negative numbers may produce results
-]                    //    that seem strange, but this IS rounding
-                     //    to the nearest higher integer!)
+    ["ceil", -3.2],  // -3 (negative numbers may produce nonintuitive results, ]                    //    but this IS rounding to the nearest higher integer!)
 ```

 #### Return multiple results (2)